 #6 Protection from unauthorized access to docs

 Protection from unauthorized access to documents with the help of JWT is enabled by default.
-This technology secures the portal traffic and ensures that users cannot access more data than permitted to them, which is critical in case of external user invitation.
+This technology secures the portal traffic and ensures that users cannot access more data than permitted to them, which is critical in case of an external user invitation.

 Details in ONLYOFFICE API documentation.